archiewood/wedding-website/index.md

   <p style="color: #eeeee4"> Saturday 9th July 2022 </p>
 ---

-Our wedding is on **Saturday 9th July 2022**, with events going on from 8th-10th July, in Mirmande, France
+Our wedding is on **Saturday 9th July 2022**, with events going on from 8th-10th July, in Mirmande, France.

+We'll keep this website updated with details, and put photos up here afterwards!

+We can't wait to see you there!